OrangeSpyderMan/inkplate10-weather-cal/README.md

 ```

 Interactive Proxmox runs list available LXC storage and can create separate
 mounts for generated data and read-only config.
+They also select the renderer
+and automatically use the normal published image tag for Firefox or its
-Use `--storage`,
+`-pillow` counterpart for Pillow.
+Use `--renderer`, `--storage`,
 `--data-storage`, and `--config-storage` for unattended storage selection.

 To deploy from this checkout to another machine over SSH, use the remote